Requesting an ISBN

 Lodging copies of your publication with the Library

 We ask that you lodge three copies of your publication with the University Library.
-Two copies will be held permanently as part of the Macquarie University Archive, and the other will be catalogued and added to the Library collection.
+Two copies will be held permanently as part of the Macquarie University Archive, and the other will be catalogued and added to the Macquarie University Closed Access Collection - University publications.

 Please also advise the Library if your publication is to be made freely available online.
 The relevant URL will be added into the Library catalogue to accompany the details of the print publication.